ElmerCSC/elmerfem/elmerice/Solvers/Documentation/Adjoint_CostDiscSolver.md

 ```
 Body Force i
- # the name of the  solver variable is NameOfEquation_var
+ !# the name of the  solver variable is NameOfEquation_var
- # keywords relative with passive elements can be used
+ !# keywords relative with passive elements can be used
  Cost_var Passive = ...
 End
 ```

 ### Limitations and possible improvments

-The search algorithm to locate the observations in the mesh is very efficient if the solver is executed on the whole mesh (e.g. for vertcially integrated models); however it is not efficient if the solver is executed on a boundary.
+- The search algorithm to locate the observations in the mesh is very efficient if the solver is executed on the whole mesh (e.g. for vertcially integrated models); however it is not efficient if the solver is executed on a boundary.
 In this case, if working with Elmer internal extrusion, it can be advantageus to :

    - first execute this solver alone on the 2D footprint using
       - *save used data = Logical TRUE*,

    - then re-read the saved files using
      - *Pre-Processed File = Logical TRUE* and
      - *Element Number is Active Number = Logical TRUE*.

    - If running parallel, the same number of partitions must be used and set
      - *Parallel Observation Files = Logical True*

+- If the observed variable is a vector, data will only be used only if all the observed components are valid.
+The solver could be updated to use indepently all the observed components.

 Bellow is a list of features that are not currently possible in this solver but that could be implemented: